GuidanceMantras/GuidanceMantras/README.md

 - So be realisitic when buying electronics objects

 ### Effective Use of Government schemes and Services
-- One should know how to use government schemes such as loans, reservation
+- One should know how to use government schemes such as loans, reservation, subsidy
 - Reservation of SC/ST,  OBC, EWS(Economic Weaker Section in General Category), Women reservation

+### How to raise Kids
 -

 ### Education
 - Please do not expect your kids to be a topper
 - Please always focus that your kids should have basic education such as Bachelor degreee to get a Job/ be eligible for government exams